-- Remove the excess salt from your salt painting by gently shaking or blowing it off.
+- Remove the excess salt from your salt art by gently shaking or blowing it off.

-- Let your, by salt, covered design try.
+- Let your salt craft dry.
 Be aware that it takes a while, depending on how thick your child made the lines with liquid glue.

-- When your art project is fully tried, take a brush, and start coloring by tapping gently on your salt work.
-We simply used watercolors for this step.
+- When your fall art is fully tried, take a brush, and start applying watercolor to your salt painting by tapping gently.

-- After your child added the color to his salt drawing let it try again before you can enjoy your finished picture.
+- After you added the watercolor to your raised salt drawing let it try again before you can enjoy your autumn art work.

 Step 9: Optional

 - Does your child still want to keep going?
 Let them simply finish watercolor the parts without salt.
 Your painting will appear with a beautiful 3 D effect.